slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
+- dont make 100 decisions when one will do -- peter drucker

 > *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*

 - Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation. - what does motivate you? a pica!